h-sadoghi/h-sadoghi.github.io/_pages/Kamel.md

-Mohammad Kamel currently works at Sapienza University of Rome | la sapienza · Department of Computer Science.
+Mohammad Kamel currently works at Sapienza University of Rome la sapienza· Department of Computer Science.
 He earned his B.S.C degree in Software under the Consultant of Prof. Sadoghi Yazdi from Ferdowsi University of Mashhad.